-Melissa McCarthy has been portraying an angry, shouty, prop-chucking White House press secretary since the second week of the Trump presidency — a parody of Spicer's first news conference, during which he actually yelled at reporters over an inaccurate tweet.
+That was many years ago, though, before Donald Trump became president and Spicer became the White House press secretary.
+Melissa McCarthy has been portraying an angry, shouty, prop-chucking Spicer on “SNL” since the second week of the Trump presidency — a parody of Spicer’s first news conference, at which he actually yelled at reporters about an inaccurate tweet.

 President Trump, lately no fan of “Saturday Night Live,” was reportedly upset that “SNL” chose a woman to play his spokesman, which inspired the show to gender-swap Trump himself in a subsequent episode.